What are the risks involved in renting out your own car?

 The same applies if the rental company discovers or claims that property has been stolen from the car, or if the car is returned without fuel when the arrangements were otherwise.

-You will always have to prove your right with evidence, and whether you succeed in this or not, in the meantime, you as a landlord will be stuck with a smelly car or a defective air conditioner.
+You will always have to prove your case with evidence, and whether you succeed in this or not, in the meantime, you as a landlord will be stuck with a smelly car or a defective air conditioner.

 Alpina wonders if and how the mediator gets involved in such conflicts.